EU may fast-track sale of drug remdesivir as treatment for Covid-19

 Approval would allow sale of drug in bloc for one year before all data on effects known

-Demand for remdesivir has been growing as there are currently no approved treatments or vaccines for Covid-19

-The European Union may give an initial green light in the coming days for sale of the drug remdesivir as a Covid-19 treatment, the head of its medicines agency said on Monday, fast-tracking the drug to market amid tight global competition for resources.
+The European Union may give an initial green light in the coming days for sale of the drug remdesivir as a Covid-19 treatment, the head of its medicines agency said, fast-tracking the drug to market amid tight global competition for resources.

 The United States, which has angered the EU with aggressive tactics in a procurement race during the global pandemic, has yet to issue a similar approval for the drug, made by US pharmaceutical company Gilead.